 Born in Brooklyn, New York, Dr. Mandel received his degrees from Johns Hopkins University and New York University School of Medicine.
-His exposure early to the medical care of underserved populations at both Johns Hopkins Hospital and Bellevue Hospital bonded him to the defense of those who could not help themselves.
-As a volunteer at the Saban (Los Angeles) Free Clinic for three decades, Dr. Mandel has advocated for equal access to health care for women, children, people who are homeless and the working poor.
+His exposure early on to the medical care of underserved populations at both Johns Hopkins Hospital and Bellevue Hospital bonded him to the defense of those who could not help themselves.
+As a volunteer at the Saban (Los Angeles) Free Clinic for three decades, Dr. Mandel has advocated for equal access to health care for women, children, homeless people and the working poor.

 Dr. Mandel currently advises Senators Michael Bennet and Mark Warner on health care policy.
 He also serves as the President of the City of Los Angeles Health Commission.
 He has advised the House of Representatives serving on the National Physician’s Council for Health Care Policy and served on the Obama for America Health Policy Advisory Committee.
-He was a national co-chair of Run Biden 2016 and was an advisor to Vice President Biden on health care issues during his 2007/2008 presidential campaign.
+He was a national co-chair of Run Biden 2016 and was an advisor to then Senator Biden on health care issues during his 2007/2008 presidential campaign.

-Likewise, he has served on several local and statewide governmental advisory panels, assisting California Assembly members Burt Margolin, Barbara Friedman, Susan Davis, Wally Knox and Paul Koretz.
+Likewise, he has served on several local and statewide governmental advisory panels, assisting Assembly members Burt Margolin, Barbara Friedman, Susan Davis, Wally Knox and Paul Koretz.
 He was an early supporter of Governor Howard Dean’s 2004 presidential campaign, a member of the Dean’s List and a founder of Doctors for Dean.
 He later was one of three founders of Doctors for Kerry and served on the then California Attorney General Kamala D. Harris’s Smart on Crime Health Committee.

 In addition to teaching and lecturing on topics such as ob-gyn emergencies, umbilical cord blood banking, menopause, women’s health and health care economics, he has appeared as an expert on numerous television news and informational programs on NBC, ABC, CNN, KTLA, KCOP, E!
 Entertainment and UPN, and has made appearances on The Dennis Miller Show, The Mo Show, Strange Universe, Borderline and Medically Incorrect.

-Dr. Mandel has been recognized for his leadership and public service by the State of California, County and City of Los Angeles, Johns Hopkins University (Distinguished Alumnus Award 2015), Jhpiego (The Elyse Bila Ouedraogo Award 2015), Oakwood School (Charles Haas Award 2011), Temple Israel of Hollywood (2007), Saban (Los Angeles Free) Community Clinic (Lenny Somberg Award 1996 and Leo D. Fields Volunteer Award1996), Los Angeles Committee on Philanthropy (1995), American College of Obstetrics and Gynecology (President’s Community Service Award 1994), American Association of Gynecologic Laparoscopists (1985), Cedars-Sinai Medical Center (Leo G. Rigler Award 1985), and New York University School of Medicine (Frederick C. Holden Prize 1981 and the James Constantine Award 1981).
+Dr. Mandel has been recognized for his leadership and public service by the State of California, County and City of Los Angeles, Johns Hopkins University (Distinguished Alumnus Award 2015), Jhpiego (Elyse Bila Ouedraogo Award 2015), Oakwood School (Charles Haas Award 2011), Temple Israel of Hollywood (2007), Saban (Los Angeles Free) Community Clinic (Lenny Somberg Award 1996 and Leo D. Fields Volunteer Award 1996), Los Angeles Committee on Philanthropy (1995), American College of Obstetrics and Gynecology (President’s Community Service Award 1994), American Association of Gynecologic Laparoscopists (1985), Cedars-Sinai Medical Center (Leo G. Rigler Award 1985), and New York University School of Medicine (Frederick C. Holden Prize 1981 and the James Constantine Award 1981).
 Most recently, he was selected as one of the Top Three Gynecologists in Los Angeles by ThreeBestRated.com.